tomsaleeba/swarm-rest/stats/README.md

 This is a Flask server that can serve up a chart of cumulative user growth of AusplotsR users over time.
 The result looks like:

+# Why
+We can use Kibana to make a lot of charts but I can't figure out how to do this one.
+We can make a cumulative chart with date based buckets on the x axis but the unique constraint (applied to the IP address) is only done per bucket.
+This means if we make the buckets one month each, and a user makes a request in two months, they'll be counted two times.
+We need to apply the unique constraint, then split the data into buckets.
+There might be a way but I couldn't figure it out.
+This works for now.

 ![](./users-over-time.png)

 # How to use it